geoserver/geoserver-history/doc/user/source/webadmin/server/status.rst

    * - JVM Version
      - Denotes which version of the JVM (Java Virtual Machine) is been used to power the server.
 Here the JVM is Apple Inc.: 1.5.0_16.
    * - JAI Available
-     - Geoserver uses `Java Advanced Imaging <http://java.sun.com/javase/technologies/desktop/media/jai/>`_ (JAI) framework for image rendering and coverage manipulation.
-When properly installed (true), JAI makes WCS and WMS performace faster and more efficient.
+     - GeoServer uses `Java Advanced Imaging <http://java.sun.com/javase/technologies/desktop/media/jai/>`_ (JAI) framework for image rendering and coverage manipulation.
+When properly installed (true), JAI makes WCS and WMS performance faster and more efficient.
    * - JAI Maximum Memory
      - Expresses in bytes the amount of memory available for tile cache, in this case 33325056 bytes.
 The JAI Maximum Memory value must be between 0.0 and {0}
    * - JAI Memory Usage